muzkr/moto/README.md

 You can copy these files to a safe place as backups.

-Moto supports writing (flashing) firmware or data in the UF2 format.
-To update the firmware or SPI flash, prepare a UF2 file, copy it to the MOTO disk, and Moto will then write the data to the internal or SPI flash based on the UF2 metadata.
+To update (flash) firmware or SPI flash data, simply copy the firmware or data file in UF2 format to the MOTO disk, and Moto will do the rest.

 For detailed instructions, please refer to the [wiki](https://github.com/muzkr/moto/wiki).

+> [!IMPORTANT]
+> Please be sure to carefully read the wiki content to gain an understanding of the underlying mechanisms, common operational instructions, and caveats about pitfalls to avoid.

 ## License